berkbirkan/wordpress-client/README.md

 post_comments = client.get_comments_by_post(post_id=1)
 ```

-This returns a JSON array of comments for the specified post.
+This returns a list of `WordPressComment` instances for the specified post, each containing details like author, content, and date.

 ### Retrieving Posts by Author